laurakcleve/meal-app-backend/README.md

-An app for tracking your groceries, the food in your fridge, and the meals you can make with it.
+An app for tracking your grocery purchases, the food in your fridge, and the meals you can make with it.

 Built using PostgreSQL, Go, GraphQL, Apollo Client, React, and Styled Components.

 Frontend is deployed to Netlify, backend is deployed to Heroku.

 [Frontend repository](https://github.com/laurakcleve/meal-client)

+[Alternate Node API version](https://github.com/laurakcleve/meal-app-node) with the same functionality, built with Node and Apollo Server

+---

 # Overview